(Disclosure: Some of the links below may be affiliate links)

 The first impact is that you get more money every month.
 When you get a raise, your income increases.
 You are free to save that money or to spend it.

 The second impact is also significant, and most people will completely underestimate it.
-If you get a raise, you will also get to pay more taxes.
+If you get a raise, you will also pay more taxes.
 If your marginal tax rate is 30%, 30% of your future raises will directly translate into more expenses as taxes.

 The tax impact is significant.
 When they get a 1000 CHF raise, many people will think they can spend 1000 CHF extra per year.
 But, if their marginal tax rate is 20%, they can only spend 800 CHF extra.
-If they spend 1000 CHF extra, they will end up with a net increase in their expenses of 1200 CHF!
+If they spend 1000 CHF extra, they will have a net increase in their expenses of 1200 CHF!
 This is one of the reasons that some people end up in worse situations when they get a raise.